Psychology (BA/BS)

 • Communicate clearly and effectively about psychological topics, including methodological and ethical issues in psychology, based on an understanding of both the strengths and limitations of empirical evidence.

 To satisfy major requirements students take a total of 68 credits.
 Of those credits, 56 credits in psychology courses are required, 48 of which must be upper-division, and 16 of which must be taken in residence at the University of Oregon.
-Mind and Brain (PSY 201) and Mind and Society (PSY 202) must be taken for letter grades and passed with grades of mid-C or better.
-All other required courses must be taken for letter grades and passed with grades of C– or better, although elective psychology courses may be taken pass/no pass.
+Introduction to Psychology I (PSY 201Z) and Introduction to Psychology II (PSY 202Z) must be taken for letter grades and passed with grades of mid-C or better, although AP and IB coursework with appropriate grades is acceptable with a grade of P*, and elective upper-division psychology courses may be taken pass/no pass.
 A minimum grade point average of 2.00 in psychology coursework is required.

 Psychology Major Requirements